frida/frida-website/_posts/2019-09-18-frida-12-7-released.markdown

 - NativeFunction's handling of optional args in call() and apply() now behaves like the builtin counterparts.

+### Changes in 12.7.20

+- Frida now supports both cleartext and encrypted iOS lockdown channels, retaining support for “cleartext after TLS handshake”-style channels by appending “?tls=handshake-only” to the channel address.
+Kudos, [@mrmacete][]!
+- The paired lockdown channel itself can be accessed by using “lockdown:” as the channel address.
+Thanks [@mrmacete][]!

 [frida-java-bridge]: https://github.com/frida/frida-java-bridge
 [TinyCC]: https://bellard.org/tcc/